ericmasiello/apis-workshop/slides.md

 1. Overview of APIs & REST
 2. Data over Web APIs
+3. Clients, Servers, and HTTP
-3. Planning an API with our mock app
+4. Planning an API with our mock app

 ---